 H ome to the University of Utah and the state’s capital city, Salt Lake City blends the amenities of a major metropolitan area with beautiful natural surroundings.

 Featuring the 11,000-foot peaks of the Wasatch Mountains to the east, and the Oquirrh Mountains and the Great Salt Lake to the west, Salt Lake City is surrounded by majestic views in all directions.
 Its metro area ranks in the top 50 in the United States with a population of 1,124,197.
 Yet, Salt Lake City maintains the charm of a small western city.

 |Average High Temperatures|

-- Professional sports provide yet another source of entertainment.
-Professional franchises in Salt Lake City include the Utah Jazz of the NBA, Real Salt Lake (Major League Soccer) and the Utah Blaze (Arena Football League).
-Other pro franchises in the city are the Salt Lake Bees (AAA baseball) and the Utah Grizzlies (hockey).
+Professional sports provide yet another source of entertainment.
+Professional franchises in Salt Lake City include the Utah Jazz of the NBA, Real Salt Lake of Major League Soccer).
+Other pro franchises are the Salt Lake Bees (AAA baseball) and the Utah Grizzlies (hockey).

 Salt Lake International Airport, a Delta Airlines and hub, is located just 20 minutes from campus.
 It ranks as one of the top 100 airports in the world by Skytrax and the 23rd-busiest airport in the U.S.

 TRAX light rail provides access to downtown Salt Lake, the University of Utah, the airport and many of the suburbs.
 FrontRunner commuter rail offers service from Ogden to Provo.